memgraph/docs/docs/import-data/overview.md

 module**](/import-data/files/load-json.md), which has procedures for loading JSON file from a local file  from a remote address.

-## How to import .cypherl files with Cypher queries into Memgraph?
+## How to import CYPHERL files with Cypher queries into Memgraph?

-If your data is in the form of Cypher queries (`CREATE` and `MERGE` clauses) within a **.cypherl** file it can be [imported via Memgraph Lab or mgconsole](/import-data/files/cypherl.md).
+If your data is in the form of Cypher queries (`CREATE` and `MERGE` clauses) within a **CYPHERL** file it can be [imported via Memgraph Lab or mgconsole](/import-data/files/cypherl.md).

 ## How to migrate data from a relational database?